 Mary Schäffer Warren

-Mary is showcased by Patty
+Mary Schäffer Warren is portrayed by Patty

 Mary Schäffer Warren holds a dear place in Canada’s history.
 Her notoriety is marked by the many curations of her life and her works.
 Collections and exhibits are found in The Whyte Museum (Banff) and the Glenbow Museum (Calgary).
 Her life is popular subject matter in many written works, most notably “No Ordinary Woman: The Story of Mary Schäffer Warren” by Janice Sanford Beck (2006).
 Warren published articles about her explorations of the Rockies and many have been collected in “This Wild Spirit: Women in the Rocky Mountains of Canada”.